Codecademy/docs/content/lua/concepts/mathematical-library/terms/atan/atan.md

   - 'paths/computer-science'
 ---

 The **`atan()`** function in Lua's math library evaluates the arctangent (inverse tangent) of a given number.
-The arctangent is the angle in radians (this is the answer returned) whose tangent is equal to the given value.
+The arctangent is the angle in radians (the answer returned) whose tangent is equal to the given value.

 ## Syntax